hackerb9/vt340test/mediacopy/README.md

 > 8 DECIPOINT - 0,035 14 mm (35/996 mm)

-The VT340 sends ANSI SSU to ensure that the "[horizontal grid](../physicalsixels.md)" parameter in the sixel image is interpreted correctly and the image is printed at the correct size.
+The VT340 sends ANSI SSU to ensure that the "[horizontal grid](../physicalsixels.md)" parameter, Ps3, in the sixel image is interpreted correctly and the image is printed at the correct size.
 The VT340's horizontal grid (space between pixels) on the screen is about .012 inches.
 For "rotated" printing, the VT340 sets the grid size in the sixel output to 9/720 = 0.0125", which makes hardcopy almost exactly the same size as the screen, 10" x 6".
-For "normal" printing, the VT340 sets the grid to 6/720 ≈ .00833, which shrinks the image to 6.66" x 4" so the width will fit on the 8.5" width of US Letter sized paper.
+For "normal" printing, the VT340 sets the grid to 6/720 ≈ .00833, which shrinks the image to 6.66" x 4" so the width will fit on the width of either A4 or US Letter sized paper.

   * [ ] While the SSU data is currently thrown away by mediacopy.sh,
   the correct thing to do would be to embed the DPI information in the